irmen/prog8/docs/source/technical.rst

 Calling a subroutine requires three steps:

-#. preparing the arguments (if any) and passing them to the routine
+#. preparing the arguments (if any) and passing them to the routine.
+   Numeric types are passed by value (bytes, words, booleans, floats), but array types and strings are passed by reference which means as ``uword`` being a pointer to their address in memory.
-#. calling the routine
+#. calling the subroutine
 #. preparing the return value (if any) and returning that from the call.

-Calling the routine is just a simple JSR instruction, but the other two work like this:

 ``asmsub`` routines